pritis-spektra/dvlprprdctvtyghdepth/Lab10/Lab10.md

 1.  **Highlight** the update method.Use **inline
     chat** (press Ctrl+I / Cmd+I on the selection):

-> Fix this: it overwrites the entire order with updateData, losing the
++++Fix this: it overwrites the entire order with updateData, losing the original fields like id and createdAt.
+It should merge properties instead.+++
-> original
->
-> fields like id and createdAt.
-It should merge properties instead.

 ![](./media/image17.png)